Looking for a hard night guard to stop teeth grinding?

 Another option is the hard acrylic night guard, also known as a hard plastic night guard.
 The hard acrylic night guard is much more durable than the soft night guard and other types.

 Acrylic is a transparent, rigid plastic substance.
-This type is designed for persons who grind their teeth often or severely.
+This type is designed for people who grind their teeth often or severely.
 However, the acrylic night guard is not the same as an acrylic bite splint.

 The acrylic biting splint is recommended to a patient to alleviate TMJ problems, while a standard hard acrylic night guard can help protect your teeth from damage through teeth grinding and clenching.